nodemailer/mailparser/README.md

 Handles even large attachments with ease - attachments can be parsed in chunks and streamed if needed.

+### Community version

+This module is unmaintained.
+For an upgrade see [Mailparser2](https://gitlab.com/nodemailer/mailparser2).
+The upgraded version is more effective, has vastly better stream handling through Streams3 interface and is able to build up more accurate versions of HTML and Text contents.

+### Usage

 **MailParser** parses raw source of e-mail messages into a structured object.

 No need to worry about charsets or decoding *quoted-printable* or